What You’ll Learn 🎯

 Visualization - orbit plot

-Each bearing with assigned channels added to the machine train will automatically create a dedicated pre-defined display.
-On the predefined display, there will be a set of Orbit plots, Polar plots, and 2D graphs as well as a Digital meter for speed and an Input control dropdown to select between different operating conditions if Both are selected under RPM setup.
+Each bearing with assigned channels added to the machine train will automatically generate a dedicated predefined display.
+This display includes a set of Orbit plots, Polar plots, and 2D graphs, as well as a digital meter for speed and an input control dropdown for selecting different operating conditions—if Both is selected under the RPM setup.

 Orbit plot

-The Orbit plot is a specific widget for the Orbit Analysis module.
-The plot shows data from two time domain channels, plotting a two-dimensional visual picture of the motion of a rotating shaft.
+The Orbit Plot is a dedicated widget for the Orbit Analysis module.
+It displays data from two time-domain channels, creating a two-dimensional visual representation of the motion of a rotating shaft.

-The widget shows graphically the position of the proximity probes together with the tacho (keyphasor) position and direction of rotation.
+The widget graphically shows the position of the proximity probes, along with the tacho (keyphasor) position and the direction of rotation.

-There are different output channels available in the Orbit Analysis module that can be shown on the Orbit plot:
+Various output channels available in the Orbit Analysis module can be displayed on the Orbit Plot:

 Raw orbit,